-With that being said, I’m happy to announce that I’ll be opening my doors to freelance work!
+I’m happy to announce that I’m open to freelance editing projects!
 While I have also worked as an editor of poetry and non-fiction, I would hope to keep my freelance editing in the realm of fiction, where I am most comfortable.

-For my credentials: I have served as an editor for The Spectatorial, The Goose, The Hart House Review, The White Wall Review, and am continuing as the prose editor of Terse Journal.
-This past year, I also served as a judge on The Hart House Literary Prize, and I am the editor of a collection of essays for Guernica Editions, due to hit shelves in a year or so.
+For my credentials: I have served as in varying capacities for The Spectatorial, The Goose, The Hart House Review, The White Wall Review, Terse Journal, Filling Station Magazine, and The Wrong Publishing Chapbook Series.
+I also served as a judge on The Hart House Literary Prize, and I am the editor of a collection of essays for Guernica Editions, due to hit shelves in a year or so.
 I have also taught courses in the art of editing at Sheridan College.

-As of now, I can consider works of fiction up to 10,000 words.
+As of now, I can consider both standalone short works, and full manuscript sized projects of fiction.
 While I have an internal pay scale, I am happy to discuss your budget and timeline and come to an agreement wherein you (the author) and I can give the work the time and attention it needs.
-Please reach out at email@example.com, or use the Contact Me of this website to get in touch and start the discussion.
+Please reach out via the Contact Me of this website to get in touch and start the discussion!